ssp-data/gitops-flux-pipeline-showcase/README.md

    - For local testing, upload it to your Kestra UI and execute it

 3. **Add Python code** if needed:
    - Place Python scripts in the `workspaces/pipelines/dlt` directory
+   - Use underscores in filenames instead of hyphens (e.g., `my_script.py` not `my-script.py`)
    - Create unit tests in the `workspaces/pipelines/tests` directory
    - Run tests locally with: `cd workspaces/pipelines && pytest tests/`